-Copies of the most recent prospectus and Trust Deed may be inspected at the Manager's registered office (the address is set out in Appendix 5).
+Copies of the most recent prospectus and Trust Deed may be inspected at and copies requested from the Manager's registered office (the address is set out in Appendix 5).
 Supplemental trust deeds of the Scheme may also be inspected at the address of the Manager's registered office.